zhenlan0426/CompressARC/README.md

 I am thinking of an alternative that we combine the two cases above. latent variable z should conceptually contain information about the grid size, which lives in the tensor of shape (example, x, y, channel). we can have soft mask as sigmoid of this tensor.mean(-1) and multiply all multi-tensor that are compatible with the mask.
 Compatible means multi-tensor that has at least example, x or example, y.
 This mask multiplication layer can happen before any layers and once every block of layers.

+- **Amortization** is tricky with multi-processing and shared f. work on **Batched** first then dont need multi-processing.
+- **mask** needs to happen after Amortization as without shared f, use perfect mask (when grid size is known) would be best.
+With sharing, learnt mask is better for the case where grid size is unknown.
+We can train with both and for unknown grid size, predict with perfect mask.
+- **Amortization** need to know which parameters have task-specific shape.